 Although I don't run this site, this Laurion (also Lorillon, Lorion, Larion, Dorion) family website is excellent one, maintained in both French and English by a branch of the family in France.
 No longer active(?)

 The "notes" section of my FaceBook profile, which has several blog-type entries and original poems.

-This is a blog I set up for myself when they first started getting popular, but I posted two essays on it ("War," 7/2004; and "The REAL Ten Commandments," 7/2005) and a couple shorter observations, but otherwise mostly forgot about it.
+This is a blog I set up for myself when they first started getting popular.
+I posted a few essays on it ("War," 7/2004; "The REAL Ten Commandments," 7/2005; Faith, Acceptance, Belief 2/2015) and a couple shorter observations, but mostly forgot about it.